 Make sure to create an appropriate nutrition strategy for your specific body type, and stick with it to create a long term healthy lifestyle.

 Do you have any meals that you’d like to recommend to ectomorphs?
-If you do, go ahead and drop them in the comments below.
+Drop them in the comments below.